iAmInActions/It-Runs-Minecraft-wiki/wiki/linux/arm/readme.md

 On the raspberry pi forums is a post of someone who managed to make minecraft 1.8.9 work using a shady lwjgl port from unkown source.

 The post can be found [here.](https://www.raspberrypi.org/forums/viewtopic.php?f=78&t=137279)

+There have been many speculations where these two (https://www.dropbox.com/s/4oxcvz3ky7a3x6f/liblwjgl.so https://www.dropbox.com/s/m0r8e01jg2og36z/libopenal.so) files came from but none of them are confirmed by this time.